crhall-writing/crhall-writing.github.io/_poems/mansion-by-the-sea.md

 feeling the sand crabs
 reach the bottoms of your feet
 each and every time
-the tide returns to the sea
+the tide goes out to sea

 and whenever you might catch
 glimpses of a dolphin passing